6 Challenges Facing EV Manufacturers and Shippers

 Shipping challenges

-To safely transport EVs, vehicle carriers need special training and equipment beyond what is required for moving traditional vehicles.
-Due to the lithium-ion battery found in all electric vehicles, transporters must meet special requirements to guarantee the safety of the vehicles.
-With fewer shippers being fully qualified to move electric cars, it could take longer to get them to lots and customer driveways.
+To safely transport EVs, carriers may need special training and equipment beyond what is required for moving traditional vehicles.
+Due to the lithium-ion battery found in all-electric vehicles, transporters must meet special requirements to guarantee the safety of the vehicles.

 If you need to move new EV models, consider working with Montway Auto Transport.
-We have 15+ years of experience moving all types of vehicles and work with some of the biggest names in electric vehicle manufacturing.
+We have 16+ years of experience moving all types of vehicles and work with some of the biggest names in electric vehicle manufacturing.

 Customer adoption